strinsberg/slrg_data/README.md

 $ python3 setup.py install --user
 ```

-This will install severall scripts for you to access from the command line.
+This will install several scripts for you to access from the command line.
 And a .slrg folder with a configuration file and more in `~/.local` on linux and `%APPDATA%` on windows.

 More detailed info for each script and how to run them is available in the html documentation.